bttmly/koa-detour-addons/README.md

 const app = new Koa().use(router);
 ```

-### `schema` middleware
+### `validate` middleware
 `type SchemaFn = (ctx: KoaContext) => Promise<Boolean>`

-The `schema` should return a Promise or value representing whether the request is valid or not.
+The `validate` should return a Promise or value representing whether the request is valid or not.
 If that value is falsy, a 400 response (Bad Request) is sent automatically.

 ### `authenticate` middleware
 `type AuthenticateFn = (ctx: KoaContext) => Promise<Boolean>`

 The `authenticate` should return a Promise or value representing whether the request is from a properly authenticated user.
 If that value is falsy, a 401 response (Unauthorized) is sent automatically.

-### `forbid` middleware
+### `allow` middleware
 `type ForbidFn = (ctx: KoaContext) => Promise<Boolean>`

-The `forbid` should return a Promise or value representing whether the current user has access to the requested resource.
+The `allow` should return a Promise or value representing whether the current user has access to the requested resource.
 If that value is falsy, a 403 response (Forbidden) is sent automatically.

 ### `fetch` middleware
 `type FetchFn = (ctx: KoaContext) => Promise<Object?>`

 The `fetch` should return a Promise or value of the business object being requested.
-If that value is falsy, a 404 response (NotFound) is sent automatically.
+If that value is null or undefined, a 404 response (NotFound) is sent automatically.

 ### `respond` plugin
-The `respond` plugin is responsible for interfacing between [response objects](TODO) and the Koa context object.
+The `respond` plugin is responsible for interfacing between [response objects](https://github.com/nickb1080/responses) and the Koa context object.
 In particular, it allows middleware and resources to `return` or `throw` response objects and have them handled properly.